 Selling off shared ownership portfolios: are shared owners merely cash cows for the housing association sector?

 The rationale for selling off shared ownership portfolios is that a stable but modest return of 2.75% per year on capital investment in shared ownership is lower than the average cost of borrowing.
 Savills suggest that:

-‘Sale of these portfolios would allow this capital to be reinvested in assets of greater value to the business’Savills, Spotlight: Housing Association Finance, 18 May 2021
+‘Sale of these portfolios would allow this capital to be reinvested in assets of greater value to the business.’Savills, Spotlight: Housing Association Finance, 18 May 2021

 Marketing of shared ownership homes strongly implies that first-time buyers are investing in an asset.
 But claims such as: ‘It’s an investment.
 It’s a way of putting your money into your property, even if you can’t afford to buy on the open market‘ are disingenuous and misleading.

 Shared owners are often surprised and distressed to discover that housing associations don’t appear to have their best interests at heart.
 For example, annual rent increases of RPI plus 0.5-2% contribute to the 2.75% typical return on shared ownership portfolios.
-Yet geometric rent increases push the advertised dream of full ownership even further out of reach for shared owners, and can make it harder to sell their part share.
+Yet above inflation annual rent increases push the advertised dream of full ownership even further out of reach for shared owners, and can make it harder to sell their part share.
 The cross-subsidy model is a variant of robbing Peter to pay Paul, and a number of shared owners believe they are simply ‘cash cows‘ for the housing association sector.

 Selling off shared ownership portfolios

 Hyde have already partnered with M&G Investments, who have made a £61 million purchase of 422 shared ownership homes in London and Kent.